 The WA Government’s comprehensive family violence law reform package:

-- Made persistent family violence a criminal offence.
-The introduction of serial family violence offender declarations is enabling courts to declare a person a serial family violence offender, making it easier for the courts and police to identify them and mitigate against the risk of reoffending.
+- Made persistent family violence a criminal offense.
+The introduction of serial family violence offender declarations is enabling courts to declare a person a serial family violence offender, making it easier for the courts and police to identify them and mitigate against the risk of re-offending.